isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-paint-color-ideas-for-outside-of-house.markdown

 Yellow is best for kids play structures (gives a relaxed and happy impression).
 The blue gray color is best for stucco and concrete houses found in wet or rainy environment (the cool color rhyme incredibly with the dull environmental condition).
 ### h.
 Red  for meat point
 When painting meat point such as slaughterhouse or butchery, use red color with white reinforcement margin  the color gives life in the product on sale and aspect of freshness.
-Do not paint such houses with black or any dull color.
-Red can also be used alternatively with black when painting exterior auto garages.
+Do not paint such houses with black or any dull color.Â Red can also be used alternatively with black when painting exterior auto garages.
 ### i.
 Green  near forest or vegetation
 Houses found in forest or within vegetation should be painted with green color in order to improve their camouflage concept and the overall aesthetic beauty.
 - Olivine green color creates classic appearance when used on houses near riverine point while dull green works best for structures found in rainy forest.